 Capital is looking for businesses that can articulate what their metrics look like and what’s fundamentally working in their business.
 A good pitch for Blair is where a business shows how $1 spent gets a $3 return.

 What Makes a Great Startup Company?

 Can you grow a business?
-A great startup needs to nail this question right on the head.
+Startups with good PR nail this question .

 To assess if a startup is a potential investment candidate, Capital looks at post-metrics and pre-metrics.
 Companies use Capital’s analytic system to analyze financial data.
 At the same time, Capital funds businesses based on the data reflected in the tool.

 “The way Capital works is a little different.
 We have an analytics system that sits at the core of what we do.”

 The quantitative side of the equation is post-metrics.